maverstr/FabAcademy2021-Maxime_Verstraeten/docs/modules/module04.md

 ## To go further
 I would like to use the CNC milling to make USB keys and an AVR controller to be able to... do things.
 I don't know what yet but I'm sure I'll find more ideas.
 I could use a 3D-printer to make a small case for it, maybe some epoxy resin to protect the circuit...

+It would be nice to test laser cutting (fibre laser), printing, sewing and electro-plating to make PCBs in the future !

 ## My files
 :material-download-box: [My Design files](./../files/mod04.zip)